drj11/talk-awk/README.md

 When it runs the program, `awk` steps through its input one record at a time, and cycles through the pattern/action statements.
-The pattern is matched against the currect record, and if it matches, the corresponding action is executed.
+The pattern is matched against the current record, and if it matches, the corresponding action is executed.

 The simplest action is `print` which prints the current record,